alpluspluss/kafka/README.md

 some sort of "development barriers" for OSDev as it has a very steep learning curve.

-"Stereo" kernels aim to solve this by reducing the insanity of these pain points that can come and bite us back later, just like how RISC CPU architecture manages to solves CISC's issues regarding similar problems.
+"Stereo" kernels aim to solve this by reducing the insanity of these pain points that can come and bite us back later, just like how RISC CPU architecture manages to solve CISC's issues regarding similar problems.

 ## Status